programmfabrik/fylr-gitbook/plugins/overview.md

 ## `easydb-connector-plugin`

-Adds the Connection feature which enables you to include other flyr installations in your search.
+Adds the Connection feature which enables you to include other fylr installations in your search.

 * Repository: [https://github.com/programmfabrik/easydb-connector-plugin](https://github.com/programmfabrik/easydb-connector-plugin)
 * See also: [https://docs.fylr.io/for-users/plugins/connector](https://docs.fylr.io/for-users/plugins/connector)